khanhninhnguyen/PMLSeg/Examples.Rmd/Example1.md

     rm(list=ls(all=TRUE))
     library(PMLseg)

-    # Note 1: by convention the position of a change-point is the last point in the segment
+    # Note 1: Note: by convention the date/time of a change-point is the date/time of the last point in a the segment

     # define simulation function
     simulate_time_series <- function(cp_ind, segmt_mean, noise_stdev, length_series) {